Bruce Springsteen: Hobbies

+Political views and activism

-Springsteen supported Barack Obama's 2008 presidential campaign, announcing his endorsement in April 2008.
-He appeared at several rallies in support of Obama's campaign throughout 2008.
-At an Ohio rally, Springsteen discussed the importance of "truth, transparency and integrity in government, the right of every American to have a job, a living wage, to be educated in a decent school, and a life filled with the dignity of work, the promise and the sanctity of home".
-The Topps company marked the support in a commemorative trading card set, in which Springsteen makes an appearance on card #59, "the 'O' Street Band."
+Springsteen announced his endorsement of Barack Obama's 2008 presidential campaign in April 2008.
+He appeared at several rallies in support of Obama throughout that year.
+At one rally in Ohio, Springsteen discussed the importance of "truth, transparency and integrity in government, the right of every American to have a job, a living wage, to be educated in a decent school, and a life filled with the dignity of work, the promise and the sanctity of home".
 Despite saying that he would sit out the 2012 presidential election, Springsteen campaigned for Obama's re-election in Ohio, Iowa, Virginia, Pittsburgh, and Wisconsin.

-Springsteen is an activist for LGBT rights and has spoken out many times as a strong supporter of gay marriage.
-In an April 1996 interview with The Advocate he spoke of the importance of gay marriage: "You get your license, you do all the social rituals.
-It's part of your place in society, and in some way part of society's acceptance of you."
+Springsteen supports LGBTQ rights and gay marriage.
 In 2009, he posted the following statement on his website: "I've long believed in and have always spoken out for the rights of same sex couples and fully agree with Governor Corzine when he writes that 'The marriage-equality issue should be recognized for what it truly is—a civil rights issue that must be approved to assure that every citizen is treated equally under the law.'"
-In 2012, he lent his support to an ad campaign for gay marriage called "The Four 2012".
+In 2012, he lent his support to the Four 2012, an ad campaign for gay marriage.
 Springsteen noted in the ad, "I couldn't agree more with that statement and urge those who support equal treatment for our gay and lesbian brothers and sisters to let their voices be heard now."
-In April 2016, Springsteen cancelled a show in Greensboro, North Carolina, days before it was to take place to protest the state's newly passed Public Facilities Privacy & Security Act, also referred to as the "bathroom law", which dictates which restrooms transgender people are permitted to use and prevents LGBT citizens from suing over human rights violations in the workplace.
-Springsteen released an official statement on his website.
-The Human Rights Campaign celebrated Springsteen's statement, and he has received much praise and gratitude from the LGBT community.
+In April 2016, Springsteen cancelled a show in Greensboro, North Carolina, days before it was to take place to protest the state's newly passed Public Facilities Privacy & Security Act, also referred to as the "bathroom law", which dictates which restrooms transgender people are permitted to use and prevents LGBTQ citizens from suing over human rights violations in the workplace.
+Springsteen released a statement on his website.
+The Human Rights Campaign celebrated Springsteen's statement, and he has received praise and gratitude from the LGBTQ community.